Partners

 Sagamore Hill

-Sagamore Hill National Historic Site was the home of Theodore Roosevelt, 26th President of the United States, from 1885 until his death in 1919.
-During Roosevelt’s time in office, Sagamore Hill become an important landmark, as it served as Roosevelt’s “Summer White House”.
-Here you can explore 83 acres of natural surroundings, historic buildings and trails, and become inspired by the legacy of one of America’s most popular presidents.
+Sagamore Hill National Historic Site was the Oyster Bay home of Theodore Roosevelt, 26th President of the United States, from 1885 until his death in 1919.
+During Roosevelt’s tenure as President, Sagamore Hill served as Roosevelt’s “Summer White House.”

 Learn More